Skip to content

 5.2 Claim Verification

-Every claim in S.A.M. analysis must:
+Every claim in Prosoche analysis must:

 • Cite specific document and location